-Research shows that those who eat at similar intervals throughout the day tend to have better blood sugar control and better weight management.
+Research shows that those who eat at similar intervals throughout the day have better blood sugar control and weight management.

 Be sure to eat balanced meals with plenty of fruits, vegetables, whole grains, and lean proteins throughout the day while avoiding processed and high-sugar foods.

 If you want to keep the weight off after using Ozempic, make sure you consume foods loaded with fibre, protein, and healthy fats.

 Eating nutrient-dense meals with plenty of vegetables and lean proteins will help fill you up quickly, reduce overeating, and provide the fuel your body needs throughout the day.